- believe you don’t have enough money to start investing?

 In other words, Systematic Investment Plans help you to start investing with a small amount of money regularly, instead of waiting to create a large corpus for investment.
 Also, it allows you to choose your preferred period of payment i.e. monthly or quarterly and invest according to your convenience.

 How does it work?

-Once the date and amount is finalized, all you have to do is fill the required SIP form with your decided amount, date, period of payment (monthly, quarterly), tenure (for one year, two years & so on) and bank details.
+Once the date and amount are finalized, all you have to do is fill the required SIP form with your decided amount, date, the period of payment (monthly, quarterly), tenure (for one year, two years & so on) and bank details.
 Submit the filled form accordingly.

-- Financial Discipline: Majority of people follow the wrong approach of earn, spend & then save instead of the correct approach of earn, save then spend.
+Majority of people follow the wrong approach to earn, spend & then save instead of the correct approach to earn, save than spend.
 SIP allows you to follow this correct approach.
-In fact it also makes it better by replacing save with invest.
+In fact, it also makes it better by replacing save with invest.
 It puts your earnings into investments regularly.

-It is advisable to set SIP installment date near your inflow date so that you invest before spending.
+It is advisable to set SIP instalment date near your inflow date so that you invest before spending.
 This planned way of investment builds discipline and helps in accumulating wealth.